The previous page closed with

 The wave equation is linear and homogeneous, and the boundary conditions are also

-homogeneous; consequently any finite linear combination of product solutions is again a
+homogeneous.
+Consequently any finite linear combination of product solutions is

-initial conditions, we must allow both the cosine and the sine temporal components in
+To match both initial conditions, we must allow both the cosine and the sine

 \[